Ane Dance in the Quenis Chalmer

 Ane Dance in the Quenis Chalmer or A dance in the Queen's chamber is a humorous or satiric Scots poem by William Dunbar.

 The verses describe a dance in the chamber of Margaret Tudor, wife of James IV of Scotland.
-Various courtiers are introduced and their dance moves described.
+Various courtiers are introduced and their dance moves described in comic terms.
 The refrain, in modern spelling is, "A merrier dance might no man see".
 Dancers include Master Robert Schaw who provided medicinal recipes to the queen's apothecary William Foular, and appears to have been a physician serving the women of the court.
+Perhaps to widen the appeal of the poem for a court audience that may have include the subjects of the satire, Dunbar introduces himself as a dancer who clumsily sheds a slipper or panton.